nhat117/Token/README.md

 # Token
 This is a DLC Token and Timelock Contract source code
 ## Installation Instruction
+Download all of the file in this repository and extract them
 ### 1
 Compile Final_DLC.sol
 ### 2